JojoBoulais/TOOLSETS/README.md

 Export Dependencies - PYQT widget that gets all dependencies from the current nuke script or from selected nodes and copies them to a specified location in respective subfolders.

+Operation godray - Godray using blinkscript node with more controles.